 Technology.
 Globalization.
 Interculturalism.
 Creative processes and project managing currently face game-changer issues.
-In the special column Spotted Talents, find out what foreign photographers — from Moscow to Hargeisa, Somalia — have to say about it.
+In the special column Talent Talking, find out what foreign photographers — from Moscow to Hargeisa, Somalia — have to say about it.
 Keep reading to find two fresh perspectives on photography as a profession.
 From Street Art to Instagram, everyone seems to be a photographer, but look twice, as capturing the decisive moment won’t make you pro overnight.
 Discover why in Campus and Spotted on Instagram.

 Happy new season!

 Ooshot Magazine Founder